Monday, August 20, 2012

 Goddammit, I don't want to admit how much I was moved by that concert.
 Not just because Roger Hodgsons songs were the soundtrack to my pimples, but because he is one of the most spiritual singers around.

-Listening to Roger is like witnessing an archangel auditioning for Yogananda.
-And like all truly great artists, Hodgson downloads songs from Heaven.
-I was crying like a toddler when the old hippie played Hide In Your Shell, one of the most beautiful songs ever written.
-Equally great was Lord Is It Mine, a modern day psalm.
+Listening to Roger is like being in the company of an archangel of music.
+Like all truly great artists, Hodgson downloads songs from Heaven.
+I was crying when the old hippie played Hide In Your Shell, one of the most beautiful songs ever written.
+Equally great was Lord Is It Mine, a modern psalm.
 Johann Sebastian Bach probably gave it to Hodgson in a dream, and I don't think Bach regrets that!

 So, Roger Hodson, I'm very impressed with you.
 But don't you dare come back to Portland, Oregon!
 Frankly, I'm not sure me and the other giraffes can stand that much beauty.